-There’s a kind of magic that comes with knowing you’re moving through the world with healthy, gorgeous coils.
+There’s a kind of magic that comes with knowing you’re moving through the world with healthy, gorgeous curls.
 When you know you look good– really good– it paints the whole day with a special kind of glow.
-The easiest and best way to give your fine, natural coils and curls the health and nourishment they crave is by embracing your natural hair texture and learning to work with your texture instead of against it.
+The easiest and best way to give your fine curls the health and nourishment they crave is by embracing your fine curly hair and learning to work with your texture instead of against it.

 Hair texture simply means how your hair feels, including the circumference of each strand.
 Your hair texture falls under one of three categories- fine, medium, or coarse.
 Each texture has different needs and should be treated in a way that best nurtures its unique characteristics.

-After learning about your texture, you will have the great start you need to work with your coils – from styling to product selection to haircare routines.
-Read on to learn more about each hair texture and how you can show your coils the love they deserve!
+After learning about your texture, you will have the great start you need to work with your fine strands- from styling to product selection to haircare routines.
+Read on to learn more about each hair texture and how you can show your curls the love they deserve!

 What are the Three Hair Textures?